Understanding Holograms 2021

 For the full curriculum click here

-The instructor for this course will be Linda Law, a Holographic and Digital artist involved in the field of Holography since 1975 - in Holographic Research, Fine Art, curating exhibitions of Holograms, teaching classes and writing about this astonishing medium.
+The instructor for this course is Linda Law, a Holographic and Digital artist involved in the field of Holography since 1975 - in Holographic Research, Fine Art, curating exhibitions of Holograms, teaching classes and writing about this astonishing medium.
 Her early days in research at NY Institute of Technology (where she was the assistant director of the Center for Optics, Lasers and Holography) exposed her to the cutting edge of Computer Graphics Research at NYIT’s Computer Graphics Lab and began a journey towards working with what is now being manifested as Digital Holograms.
+These days she is still pushing the envelope as Executive Director of the Center for the Holographic Arts (HoloCenter) and as the Founder of the Virtual Museum of Holography (VMOH) which is a project of the HoloCenter.

 It has taken over 35 years for the technology to reach the point where computers are powerful and fast enough to handle the vast amounts of data processing and transfer that this requires.
 The internet has changed dramatically since those early days and now - finally - new displays have reached a high enough resolution and developments in Light Field Technology have made it possible to present dimensional, full color, moving images without goggles or glasses.

-For a full understanding of the many aspects of Holography, this course will educate you in the history of Holography since the very beginnings with Dr. Dennis Gabor in 1947.
-It will ground you in the many types of holograms and what it takes to produce them - Laser Holography is alive and well, artists are working in the medium, there are facilities where you can have hands-on experience making holograms, the HoloCenter administers a competitive grant program to teach you and to help you produce images and are making it possible to see exhibitions of holograms.
-Understanding the creative possibilities of Laser Holograms will give you a foundation for creating content as we shift into this new digital form of Holography.
+For a full understanding of the many aspects of Holography, this course will educate you on the history of Holography since the very beginning with Dr. Dennis Gabor in 1947.
+It will ground you in the many types of holograms and what it takes to produce them - Optical Holography is alive and well, artists are working in the medium, there are facilities where you can have hands-on experience making holograms, the HoloCenter administers a competitive grant program to teach you and to help you produce images and are making it possible to see exhibitions of holograms.
+Understanding the creative possibilities of Optical Holograms will give you a foundation for creating content as we shift into this new digital form of Holography.

-Digital Holography offers new tools for creating dimensional imagery but there is much to be learned from the amazing work that came first in the form of Laser Holograms.
-Artists around the world have been making Fine Art holograms using lasers since the late 60’s and a large body of creative holographic images are waiting to be revealed to an audience that barely knows they exist.
+Digital Holography offers new tools for creating dimensional imagery but there is much to be learned from the amazing work that came first in the form of Optical Holograms.
+Artists around the world have been making Fine Art holograms using lasers since the late ’60s and a large body of creative holographic images are waiting to be revealed to an audience that barely knows they exist.

 We will also take a deep look at what is not holography.
 There is much misinformation out there on the internet from companies that purport to have holograms but are really using old 2D technology (Pepper’s Ghost) dressed up with the latest digital projection techniques.
 In this course you will learn the disparity between these faux holograms and the real thing - there is a vast difference.
 Other techniques like lenticular images will also be explored to clearly show the transition from stereo imaging through a multi-view display technology that has laid the groundwork for Light Field Technology.